 - Customers witness in real time a continuous stream of improvements, increasing quality daily instead of monthly or yearly.

-What Is the CI/CD Pipeline?
+What Is the Continuous Integration and Continuous Delivery Pipeline?

 The CI/CD pipeline carries code through a specific set of steps for optimal development.

 Every change in your software goes through a complex process on its way to being released.

 From building the software to testing it repeatedly to releasing it.

 This process, while slightly different across development teams, maintains a few similar stages which all make up the CI/CD pipeline:

 Below we walk you through these major steps in the CI/CD Pipeline.